aurelia/aurelia/docs/user-docs/router-lite/navigating.md

 Although the usage of `href` is the most natural choice, it has some limitations.
 Firstly, it allows navigating in the [current routing context](#navigate-in-current-routing-context).
-However, the bigger limitation might be that the `href` allows usage of only string values.
+However, a bigger limitation might be that the `href` allows usage of only string values.
-This might be bit sub-optimal when the routes have parameters, as in that case you need to know the order of the parameters, the parameterized and static segments etc. to correctly compose the string path.
+This might be bit sub-optimal when the routes have parameters, as in that case you need to know the order of the  parameterized and static segments etc. to correctly compose the string path.
 In case the order of those segments are changed, it may cause undesired or unexpected results if your application.

-Therefore, the router-lite offers another alternative namely the `load` attribute.
+To support structured way to constructing URL the router-lite offers another alternative namely the `load` attribute.

-Besides supporting string-instructions like the `href` attribute, the `load` attribute also offers a way to compose the routing instructions in a more structured manner.
+This custom attribute accepts structured routing instructions as well as string-instructions, just like the `href` attribute.
 Before starting the discussion on the features supported exclusively by the `load` attribute, let us quickly review the following example of using string-instructions with the `load` attribute.

 {% embed url="https://stackblitz.com/edit/router-lite-load-string-instructions?ctl=1&embed=1&file=src/my-app.html" %}